TZstatsADS/fall2022-project3-prj3-group4/README.md

 	+ Christopher Halim
 	+ team member 5

-+ Project summary: In this project, we created CNN predicted model to classify images uing  convolutional layer and transition block for model1.
++ Project summary: In this project, we created CNN predicted model to classify images using convolutional layer and transition block for model1.

 **Contribution statement**: